 Today my children are at home & I had a whole organic chicken in my fridge, so I asked myself, what do I do with it?
 And my daughter, who absolutely loves soups, said to me, “Caldito de Pollo mami”, for you that means Mexican Chicken Soup and I think, “yes, that is the best way a Mexican mum would keep warm in this cold weather”.

-Caldo de Pollo is one of the most important dishes in my family, I remember as a child my dad would made a massive pot of it and we would eat it for days and my mum would say “Eat it all, it is full of vitamins!” and we were not allowed to leave a single bit.
+Caldo de Pollo is one of the most love recipes in my family.
+When I was a child my dad would made a massive pot of it and we would eat it for days and my mum would say “Eat it all, it is full of vitamins!” and we were not allowed to leave a single bit.

-So if you are feeling a bit down, this recipe is ideal for you, packed with nice flavours and deliciousness.
-So here is the recipe, I hope you enjoy it.
-Now after having eating a big bowl of this yummy soup, I am going to bed hoping to sleep nice all night and wake up tomorrow feeling better.
+Here is the recipe, I hope you enjoy it.
+Now after having eating a big bowl of this yummy soup, I am going to bed hoping to sleep nice all night and wake up tomorrow not feeling cold.
 Buenas noches!

 Prep 10 min

-- 4 chicken legs (on the bone) or 8 drumsticks, no skin.
+- 4 chicken legs (on the bone) or 8 drumsticks

 - 2 tomatoes, washed and cut in half

 - 1 medium onion, peeled and cut in half

 - 4 medium carrots washed, peeled and cut in chunks

 - 12 baby potatoes, washed and cut in halves